Creating a semantic model on Snowflake Depot¶

 Load data from the data source¶

-files for each logical table, where each file is responsible for loading or selecting the relevant data from the source.
-Ensure the SQL dialect matches snowflake syntax.
-Format table names as schema.table
+file for each logical table.
+Each file should be responsible for loading or selecting the relevant data from the source, using Snowflake-compatible SQL synta such as table names are formatted as schema.table.

 For example, a simple data load might look as follows: